 Application Procedure

-An Area Director or other District 12 Board Member may submit a proposal for use of the District 12 Education Funds to support the training which they seek to facilitate.
+An Area Director or other District 12 Board Member may submit a proposal for use of monies from the District 12 Education Fund to support the training which they seek to facilitate.
 The applicant should provide the following information:

 The title and subject of training program.